 Multiple tools or handoff points.
 AI drafts, agents, or review steps if useful.
 Testing, failure notes, and screenshots.

 FloxoLab is run by Stepan Nikonov, an automation builder based in the Philippines (UTC+8).
-I work directly with small teams using Zapier, Make, n8n, forms, chatbots, AI agents, Google Sheets, Airtable, Notion, Gmail, and Slack.
+I work directly with small businesses using Zapier, Make, n8n, forms, chatbots, AI agents, Google Sheets, Airtable, Notion, Gmail, and Slack.

 We start with one task, choose the tool that fits, and keep the setup understandable after handoff.
 No large agency rebuilds, no vague AI strategy decks.